 Sports Training Village

 In the event of a fire alarm being activated, the system will alert you using a vibrating pager.
 The system relies on transmitters connected to individual fire panels in the campus buildings.
 When activated, they will send a text message to your pager stating which building the fire alarm is in.

 Pagers are installed and maintained by Estates.
-Information on this system and how to access it is available on the Estates webpages
+Information on this system and how to access it is available on the Estates webpages.

-Supporting people with visual conditions
+Support for people with visual impairments

 The amount of support that people with visual conditions might require will depend on the severity of the impairment.
 Consideration needs to be given as to the best means for providing fire safety information.
 This could include providing fire safety notices in large print, braille or some other format.
 The person that the PEEP is being written for will generally know what works best for them and they will be able to guide you.